swiss-vsdev/MudRYder/README.md

 - [x] Add a "restart all over" button
 - [x] Add a "decoration" drawer without physics
 - [x] Button to move the camera back to center
-- [ ] Make the sled follow the angle of the slope underneath it
-- [ ] Allow saving the map to a file
+- [x] Allow saving the map to a file
-- [ ] Allow loading a map from a file
+- [x] Allow loading a map from a file
 - [ ] Add an "accelerator" drawer to speed up the Mudry
 - [ ] Make the sledding smoother during angled collisions (not sure if this is even possible without completely rewriting the physics engine)
+- [ ] Make the sled follow the angle of the slope underneath it

-Suggestions :
+## Suggestions :
 - Split Mudry into two separate assets: a sled that rotates according to the movement, and Mudry himself, who stays upright on top of it.

- ### Note about commits
-Coded using "CodeTogether Cloud", so some personal commits are actually the product of joint work on the same Mac